qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 During the lifetime of a QUIC connection, a host might lose some of its addresses.
 A concrete example is a smartphone going out of reachability of a Wi-Fi network or shutting off one of its network interfaces.
-Such address removals are advertised by using REMOVE_ADDRESS frames.
+Such address removals are advertised using REMOVE_ADDRESS frames.
 The REMOVE_ADDRESS frame contains the Address ID of the lost address previously communicated through ADD_ADDRESS.
+Notice that because a given Address ID might encounter several events that need to be ordered (e.g., ADD_ADDRESS, REMOVE_ADDRESS and ADD_ADDRESS again), both ADD_ADDRESS and REMOVE_ADDRESS frames include an Address ID related Sequence Number.

 Path Migration {#path-migration}
 --------------

+TODO: should this whole section be part of a companion draft?

-At a given time, a Multipath QUIC endpoint gathers a set of sending and receive paths, each associated to a 4-tuple.
-To address privacy issues due to the linkability of addresses with Connection IDs, hosts should avoid changing the 4-tuple used by a sending path.
-There remain situations where this change is unavoidable.
+At a given time, a Multipath QUIC endpoint gathers a set of active sending and receiving uniflows, each associated to a 4-tuple.
+To address privacy issues due to the linkability of addresses with Connection IDs, hosts should avoid changing the 4-tuple used by a sending uniflow.
+There still remain situations where this change is unavoidable.
 These can be categorized into two groups: host-aware changes (e.g., network handover from Wi-Fi to cellular) and host-unaware changes (e.g., NAT rebinding).

 For the host-aware case, let us consider the case of a Multipath QUIC connection where the client is a smartphone with both Wi-Fi and cellular.
-It advertised both addresses and the server currently enables only one client-sending path, the initial one.
-The Initial Path uses the Wi-Fi address.
+It advertised both addresses and the server currently enables only one client's sending uniflow, the initial one.
+The Initial Uniflow uses the Wi-Fi address.
 Then, for some reason, the Wi-Fi address becomes unusable.
-To preserve connectivity, the client might then decide to use the cellular address for the Initial Path.
-It thus sends a REMOVE_ADDRESS announcing the loss of the Wi-Fi address and a PATHS frame to inform that the Initial Path is now using the cellular address.
+To preserve connectivity, the client might then decide to use the cellular address for its Initial sending uniflow.
+It thus sends a REMOVE_ADDRESS announcing the loss of the Wi-Fi address and a PATHS frame to inform that its Initial sending uniflow is now using the cellular address.
 If the cellular address validation succeeds (which could have been done as soon as the cellular address was advertised), the server can continue exchanging data through the cellular address.

+TODO: I don't think we have to change the Uniflow ID, we can just rely on (MP_)NEW_CONNECTION_ID and (MP_)RETIRE_CONNECTION_ID -- hence, not sure the PATH_UPDATE frame is required, but will depend on the use cases

-However, both server and client might want to change their path used on the cellular address for privacy concerns.
-If the server provides an additional path (e.g., Path ID 42) through NEW_CONNECTION_ID frame at the beginning of the connection, the client can perform the path change directly and avoid using the Initial Path Connection ID on the cellular network.
+However, both server and client might want to change the uniflow used on the cellular address for privacy concerns.
+If the server provides an additional uniflow (e.g., with Uniflow ID 1) through MP_NEW_CONNECTION_ID frame at the beginning of the connection, the client can perform the network path change directly and avoid using the Initial Uniflow Connection ID on the cellular network.
 This can be done using the PATH_UPDATE frame.
-It can indicate that the host stopped to use the Initial Path to use Path ID 42 instead.
-This frame is placed in the first packet sent to the new sending path with its corresponding PCID.
-The client can then send the REMOVE_ADDRESS and PATHS frames on this new path.
-Compared to the previous case, it is harder to link the paths with the IP addresses to observe that they belong to the same Multipath QUIC connection.
+It can indicate that the host stopped to use the Initial sending uniflow to use the one with Uniflow ID 1 instead.
+This frame is placed in the first packet sent to the new sending uniflow with its corresponding UCID.
+The client can then send the REMOVE_ADDRESS and PATHS frames on this new uniflow.
+Compared to the previous case, it is harder to link the uniflows with the IP addresses to observe that they belong to the same Multipath QUIC connection.

 For the host-unaware case, the situation is similar.
-In case of NAT rebinding, the server will observe a change in the 2-tuple (source IP, source port) of the receive path of the packet.
+In case of NAT rebinding, the server will observe a change in the 2-tuple (source IP, source port) of the receiving uniflow of the packet.
 The server first validates that the 2-tuple actually belongs to the client {{I-D.ietf-quic-transport}}.
-If it is the case, the server can send a PATH_UPDATE frame on a previously communicated but unused Path ID.
-The client might have sent some packets with a given PCID on a different 4-tuple, but the server did not use the given PCID on that 4-tuple.
-Because some on-path devices may rewrite the source IP address to forward packets via the available network attachments (e.g., an host located behind a multi-homed CPE), the server may inadvertently conclude that a path is not anymore valid leading thus to frequently sending PATH_UPDATE frames as a function of the traffic distribution scheme enforced by the on-path device.
+If it is the case, the server can send a PATH_UPDATE frame on a previously communicated but unused Uniflow ID.
+The client might have sent some packets with a given UCID on a different 4-tuple, but the server did not use the given UCID on that 4-tuple.
+Because some on-path devices may rewrite the source IP address to forward packets via the available network attachments (e.g., an host located behind a multi-homed CPE), the server may inadvertently conclude that a uniflow is not anymore valid leading thus to frequently sending PATH_UPDATE frames as a function of the traffic distribution scheme enforced by the on-path device.
 To prevent such behavior, the server SHOULD wait for at least X seconds to ensure this is about a connection migration and not a side effect of an on-path multi-interfaced device.

 Sharing Path Policies
 ---------------------

+TODO: should this whole section be part of a companion draft?

 Some access networks are subject to a volume quota.
-To prevent a peer from aggressively using a given path while available resources can be freely grabbed using existing paths, it is desirable to support a signal to indicate to a remote peer how it must place data into available paths.
+To prevent a peer from aggressively using a given network path while available resources can be freely grabbed using existing uniflows, it is desirable to support a signal to indicate to a remote peer how it must place data into available uniflows.
 An approach may consist in indicating in an ADD_ADDRESS the type of the interface (e.g., cellular, WLAN, fixed) through the interface-type field.
-The remote peer may rely on interface-type to select the path to be used for sending data.
+The remote peer may rely on interface-type to select the uniflow to be used for sending data.
 For example, fixed interfaces will be preferred over WLAN and cellular interfaces, and WLAN interface will be preferred over cellular interface.

 This information might also be used to avoid draining battery for some devices.